Which place is cheaper, Tallinn or Cesis?

 Be prepared for some very cold days in Tallinn.
 It's quite cold in Cesis in the winter.
 In January, Cesis is generally around the same temperature as Tallinn.
 Daily temperatures in Cesis average around -5°C (23°F), and Tallinn fluctuates around -5°C (22°F).

 Cesis usually gets less rain in January than Tallinn.
 Cesis gets 33 mm (1.3 in) of rain, while Tallinn receives 45 mm (1.8 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Cesis and Tallinn.
 Many travelers come to Cesis for the small town charm and the natural beauty.
 Also, many visitors come to Tallinn in the spring for the natural beauty.

 Tallinn can get quite cold in the spring.
 Cesis is a little warmer than Tallinn in the spring.
-The temperature in Cesis is usually 5°C (42°F) in April, and Tallinn stays around 4°C (39°F).
+The daily temperature in Cesis averages around 5°C (42°F) in April, and Tallinn fluctuates around 4°C (39°F).

 In April, Cesis usually receives more rain than Tallinn.
 Cesis gets 39 mm (1.5 in) of rain, while Tallinn receives 36 mm (1.4 in) of rain each month for the spring.

 |Jan||-5°C (23°F)||33 mm (1.3 in)||-5°C (22°F)||45 mm (1.8 in)|

 |Feb||-4°C (24°F)||25 mm (1 in)||-6°C (22°F)||29 mm (1.1 in)|

 |Mar||-0°C (31°F)||31 mm (1.2 in)||-2°C (29°F)||29 mm (1.1 in)|